xavierchia/xavierchia.github.io/_posts/2020-08-12-self-invention-machine.md

 Blogs as self-promotion machines are dead since platforms like Twitter and Instagram are certainly better suited for self-promotion.

 But as soon as you think of your blog as a self-invention machine, everything changes.
-(The distinction between websites as self-invention machines and self-promotion machines is due to Austin Kleon.)
+(Credit where credit is due: the distinction between websites as self-invention machines and self-promotion machines is due to Austin Kleon.)

 ## Characteristics of a successful self-invention machine